edris6/Remotely-run-commands/README.md

 # Running
 To run you need BUN.
-and use bkg to compile to binary
+<br>and use bkg to compile to binary